TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Experiments

 \subsection{Ablation Studies and Analysis}

 We start our ablation from TAPTRv2 and conduct ablation studies on every key component in {\methodname} to validate their effectiveness.
 We further conduct some more detailed ablations to investigate the best implementation choice.
-To focus on the ability of {\methodname} in handling long videos, we conduct ablations on Kinetics.
+To focus on the ability of {\methodname} in handling long videos, we conduct ablations on TAP-Vid-Kinetics.

 \textbf{{\temporalfull}}.
 We first replace the RNN-like long-temporal modeling with the long-temporal attention.
-As shown in Table~\ref{tab:ablation_main}, the comparison between Row 2 and Row 1 shows that the replacement provides a significant improvement (2.9 AJ), indicating the superiority of the attention mechanism over RNN in handling varying data length, which aligns with the findings in modern LLMs.
-Furthermore, the comparison between Row 3 and Row 2 shows that enabling the long-temporal attention to utilize visibility prediction to reduce noises caused by occlusion will further improve the performance by 1.2 AJ.
-The significant improvements brought by the VLTA module indicate the effectiveness of incorporating richer temporal information.
+As shown in Table~\ref{tab:ablation_main}, the comparison between Row 2 and Row 1 shows that the replacement provides a large improvement (3.3 AJ), indicating the superiority of the attention mechanism over RNN in handling varying length, which aligns with the findings in modern LLMs.
+Furthermore, the comparison between Row 3 and Row 2 shows that enabling the long-temporal attention to utilize visibility prediction to reduce noises caused by occlusion will further improve the performance by 1.0 AJ.
+The significant improvements brought by the VLTA validate the effectiveness of incorporating richer temporal information.

-\textbf{Discarding Sliding Window}.
-With VLTA, the model captures temporal information from all previous frames, making it redundant to recompute temporal attention within a small window.
+\textbf{Removal of the Sliding Window}.
+With VLTA, the model captures temporal information from previous frames, making it redundant to recompute temporal attention within a small window.
 Therefore, we eliminate the sliding window by reducing the window size from 8 to 1.
-In this case, the original temporal attention in TAPTRv2 will degenerate to an MLP with residual.
+In this case, the original temporal attention in TAPTRv2 will degenerate to an MLP with residual connections.
 We retain this module in the following ablations for fair comparison.
-As shown in Table~\ref{tab:ablation_main}, the comparison between Row 4 and Row 3 shows a 1.0 AJ improvement.
+As shown in Table~\ref{tab:ablation_main}, the comparison between Row 4 and Row 3 shows a 0.7 AJ improvement.
 We attribute this to better position initialization.
-More specifically, initializing the position of the target tracking point in the current frame with the estimation from a more nearby frame simplifies the estimation process, as the distance that the model needs to refine is significantly reduced.
+More specifically, initializing the position of the target tracking point in the current frame with the estimation from a nearby frame simplifies the estimation process.
+In addition, this modification also enables {\methodname} to process input videos in a streaming manner.

 \textbf{{\spatialfull}}.
-As shown in Table~\ref{tab:ablation_main}, the comparison between Row 6 and Row 5 shows that the introduction of {\spatial} further brings a significant improvement of 1.0 AJ.
-The improvement verifies the effectiveness of {\spatial} in improving the robustness of the spatial feature querying.
+As shown in Table~\ref{tab:ablation_main}, the comparison between Row 6 and Row 5 shows that the introduction of {\spatial} further brings a significant improvement of 1.8 AJ, verifying the effectiveness of {\spatial} in improving the robustness of the spatial feature querying.